Why local breastfeeding coalitions?

 Local breastfeeding coalitions bring individuals and organizations together.
 They enable women, families, and community members to share ideas, break institutional and cultural barriers, and solve problems related to breastfeeding, in addition to empowering and educating the public.
 By working together, coalitions can conserve resources by reducing duplication and sharing expenses, foster cooperation between diverse sectors, and increase the credibility and often the impact of their efforts.

-Starting a Community Breastfeeding Coalition
+Starting a Local Breastfeeding Coalition

-Resources for starting a non-profit/breastfeeding coalition:
+Resources for starting a local coalition:

 - Tom Wolff’s Coalition Building Tools